Firewall Manager v2 access-list theory and best practices

 100, inside, or FW-INSIDE ACL

 The name of this access-list is less standardized.
 Although the name varies, the purpose is completely standardized.
-This access-list is applied to the inside segment for egressing traffic, which means that it is applied for traffic sourcing from the inside segment (your Rackspace servers) destined to anywhere, whether it is the internet or another segment in your environment.
+This access-list is applied to the inside segment for egressing traffic, which means that it is applied for traffic sourcing from the inside segment (your Rackspace servers) that is destined to go anywhere, whether it is the internet or another segment in your environment.
 The default for this access-list is permit ip any any.

 200 and up ACLs

-The Rackspace standard for site-to-site VPNs is to use a crypto map access-list name starting at 200.
+The Rackspace standard for site-to-site VPNs is to use a cryptographic map access-list name starting at 200.
 Each site-to-site VPN configuration increments by 1.
 Be cautious if you update a VPN access-list.
-The firewall’s crypto engine uses this access-list as its means to build the encryption domains and SPIs for VPN tunnels.
+The firewall’s cryptographic engine uses this access-list as its means to build the encryption domains and SPIs for VPN tunnels.
 If you update the access-list with IP space that overlaps with another VPN tunnel, you can cause network degradation for these VPN tunnels.

 FW-DMZ-SVRS, DMZ, or 99 ACL